 Melina’s experience also includes working with the Canadian Bar Association as Senior Director of Legal and Governmental Affairs and following that working as a sole practitioner and legal policy consultant focusing primarily on the areas of access to justice and women’s equality rights.

 Prior to earning her law degree (cum laude) from the University of Ottawa, Melina earned a B.A. with honours in History and Political Science from the University of Toronto as well as an M.A. in International Affairs from Carleton University.
 She also holds a Ph.D. in law from the University of British Columbia.

-Outside the field of law, Melina currently participates on the Founders Council of Ballet British Columbia.
+Outside the field of law, Melina currently participates as a Board Member and Corporate Secretary of Ballet British Columbia.
 She has volunteered with the B.C. and national Women’s Legal Education and Action Fund (LEAF) and chaired the board of the former Court Challenges Program of Canada.

 - A National Framework for Meeting Legal Needs: Proposed National Benchmarks for Public Legal Assistance Services (CBA, 2016)